richarah/dorothy/README.md

 **Note: The textmode version of Dorothy uses a simplified build process and a different tagging nomenclature to its X11 counterpart.
 Please refer to the README file on the `tui` branch for further information.**

 Due to XQuartz' present incompatibility with Apple silicon, the Emacs-based `tui` (Text User Interface) branch of Dorothy is recommended for Mac users experiencing issues with the X11 GUI version of Dorothy.
+This branch may be pulled directly from Docker Hub and run as follows:

 ```
 docker pull ghcr.io/richarah/dorothy-tui:latest
 docker run -it -v /home/$USER:/docker dorothy-tui